 If you have been experiencing any symptoms such as poor dilation, blurry or double vision, pain, redness, swelling or discharge from your eyes, this information must be shared with your ophthalmologist.
 These symptoms can help your eye doctor diagnose your condition better and begin the best fit treatment for your eyes.
 This is to ensure that your eyesight remains in its optimum form for a long time.

 Visiting your family physician can also help you stay informed and prepared about your family history.
 Your family doctor will be able to tell you more about the precautions you must take to prevent the early onset of certain diseases that might be more prevalent in your family line.
 This need not necessarily be those that are related to the eye directly, it can be chronic diseases like diabetes that in turn affect the health of your eyes.

-A basic step for preparing yourself for any and every disease and medical condition is to take utmost care of your body by maintaining your fitness level.
+A basic step for preparing yourself for any and every disease and medical condition is to take the utmost care of your body by maintaining your fitness level.
 Exercising your body for the minimum number of hours every week can help your case.
-As per World Health Organization’s recommendation, an individual must complete 150 minutes of moderate intensity exercise every week or 75 minutes of intense aerobic activity.
+As per the World Health Organization’s recommendation, an individual must complete 150 minutes of moderate-intensity exercise every week or 75 minutes of intense aerobic activity.

 By following through with the steps mentioned above, you can help take the best action for securing the health of your eyes and keeping them in perfect form for many years to come.
 Your eyesight will remain well preserved and your aging body will not affect their performance in an unfavorable manner.
 Visit the ophthalmologists at Spanish Eye Clinic today, to help choose the best option that will keep your vision healthy and well-functioning.